-Before you ever decide to quit investment banking, you need to ask yourself – “why it has become unbearable to me?” and ask yourself “why?” until you get the right reason.
+Before you ever decide to quit investment banking, you need to ask yourself – “why has it become unbearable to me?” and ask yourself “why?” until you get the right reason.

-Your reason may be a very hectic work hours for which you’re not able to spend time with your near and dear ones.
+Your reason may be very hectic work hours for which you’re not able to spend time with your near and dear ones.

 Or maybe you are not enjoying running after every deal that you can get.

 Once you know your “why”, it’s time to decide how would take that leap?
-The best way is to continue as an investment banker and find out few hours a week to learn about your new career choice.
+The best way is to continue as an investment banker and find out a few hours a week to learn about your new career choice.

-Ask about the hours, the work, the pressure, the work-life balance and if possible spend some time few days a week watch how s/he has been doing work.
+Ask about the hours, the work, the pressure, the work-life balance and if possible spend some time a few days a week watch how s/he has been doing work.

 Once you get an idea, you will know whether that is a better option for you than investment banking or not.